Downtown Aquarium (Denver)

-Downtown Aquarium (formerly Colorado's Ocean Journey) is a for profit aquarium and restaurant located in Denver, Colorado, at the intersection of I-25 and 23rd Ave.
+Downtown Aquarium (formerly Colorado's Ocean Journey) is a for profit aquarium and restaurant located in Denver, Colorado, United States, at the intersection of I-25 and 23rd Ave.
 The 107000 sqft main building sits on a 17 acre site adjacent to the South Platte River.
 Its freshwater and marine aquaria total approximately 1000000 gal, and exhibit a variety of fish and other animals.

 The Downtown Aquarium in Denver is owned and operated by Landry's Restaurants, Inc. It is accredited by the Association of Zoos and Aquariums (AZA).

 History

 Colorado's Ocean Journey was founded by Bill Fleming and Judy Petersen Fleming as a nonprofit entity.
 It was partially funded by a $57 million bond loan as well as loans by the department of Housing and Urban Development, and its total cost was $93 million.
 The facility opened June 21, 1999 and soon earned accreditation by the Association of Zoos and Aquariums (AZA).

 The Downtown Aquarium was originally called Ocean Journey.
 It had two guest experiences: one about the Colorado River and another about the Kampar River in Indonesia.
 The Ocean Journey aquarium was not able to make payments on its high construction debt, and filed for bankruptcy in April 2002 with a $62.5 million debt.
 Landry's Restaurants, Inc. purchased the facility in March 2003 for $13.6 million.

 After the purchase, the facility remained open to the public until the summer of 2005, when it closed briefly for renovations.
 These included the addition of a full-service restaurant, bar, and ballroom.
 A 150000 gal marine aquarium was added to the restaurant area.
 Upon its reopening July 14, 2005, the facility was renamed Downtown Aquarium.